-Anne is a Biology prof. in animal physiology at UC Davis, and she was an expedition cruise passenger on my Arctic Safari trip.
+Anne, who is a Biology prof. in animal physiology at UC Davis, was an expedition cruise passenger on my Arctic Safari trip with Adventure Canada.

-Here's the text that I wrote for this clip:
+Here's the text I wrote to accompany this clip:

 The arctic oceans are full of tiny animals, like these small swimming sea snails, known as sea butterflies, that provide food for fish, and breeding sea birds. @UCDavis Biology professor, Anne Todgham, captured this sea butterfly in the #iceberg laden waters near Store Glacier, Greenland with her waterproof Go Pro camera.